Philadelphia officials express alarm over 2020 gun violence

-PHILADELPHIA (AP) - Philadelphia officials expressed alarm at surging gun violence this year that has already caused more homicides than were recorded in all of last year - and which continued Tuesday with three more killings.
+PHILADELPHIA (AP) - Philadelphia officials expressed alarm at surging gun violence this year that has already caused more homicides than were recorded in all of last year - and which continued Tuesday with more killings.

 Commissioner Danielle Outlaw told reporters Tuesday that police were “working very diligently and passionately toward the goal of a safer Philadelphia” a day after six homicides occurred, including a man shot to death in the parking lot of a home improvement store in the middle of the day.